 Capsules can be a very convenient approach to using CBD effectively.
 There is somewhat less flexibility in dosing you’d have a hard time cutting a capsule or gelcap in half but there is enough of a range of CBD in each capsule that you can choose the amount that is right for you.
 Capsules and gelcaps are easy to swallow at least for most and allow you the privacy that you want.

 Topical formulations can be applied directly to the skin.

-Unlike ingesting or smoking CBD, applying it to the skin does not allow it to enter the bloodstream; it simply works on the outermost endocannabinoid system contained in the living layer of the skin.
+Unlike ingesting or smoking CBD, applying it to the skin does not allow it to enter the bloodstream; it simply works on receptors in our endocannabinoid system which can be found on the skin.

 Price discrepancy between the least and most expensive brands: 2226%

 Least Expensive Brand: The lowest price per mg CBD is for Lazarus Naturals and it’s $0.046/mg CBD.
 Lazarus Naturals are using Ethanol as their extraction methods which is considered the cheaper one (in comparison to CO2) and are not USDA certified.

 Most Expensive Brand: The highest price is for HempWorx with $1.07/mg CBD, while HempWorx are using CO2 as an extraction method, they are not USDA certified.

 Most Common Potency: 16.67 mg/ml (the potency is calculated as the ratio between the total amount of CBD in the product and the volume of the container in ml).

 Lowest Potency: Sun Flora CBD offers the lowest potency product with their Daytime Moisturizer 30mg.
 The potency is 1mg/ml.

 Highest Potency: Premium Jane offers the most potent product with their CBD Topical Salve – 1500 mg CBD – Cocoa Butter, the potency turns out to 25 mg/ml.